dukeoflaser/ActiveRecordAssociations/README.md

  - Power up belongs to world.
 Looking for `fire_flower.world => <#Mushroom_kingdom Obj>`

 ##Control
-First we need a control Model.
-This will just be a blank class, inheriting from ActiveRecord.
-The only column it will have will be it's automatically generated id column.
+First we need a control model to compare our results against.
+This will be a blank class that inherits from ActiveRecord.
+The only column it will have will be its automatically generated `id` column.
 ```ruby
 class Blank < ActiveRecord::Base
 end